fgsfdsfgs/vitaXash3D/README.md

 3. Delete everything from `valve/cl_dlls` and `valve/dlls`.
 4. Install the VPK obtained after building the port.
 5. Run it.

 Selecting the "Dev Mode" icon enables advanced logging and debug features, so use that for debugging.
 The log will be saved to `ux0:/data/xash3d/engine.log`.

+Keep in mind that the game can hang for a long time when saving or autosaving (see issue #7), so don't kill it if it suddenly hangs when you enter a map or cross a checkpoint.

 ## Credits
 - Uncle Mike & co for Xash3D and FWGS team for Xash3D-FWGS;